Chart Color Schemes

 Hamilton Hill displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Hamilton Hill's housing structure in its latest Census evaluation showed 68.4% houses and 31.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 88.2% houses and 18.8% other dwellings.
-Home ownership in Hamilton Hill stood at 28.4%, with the rest being mortgaged (34.8%) or rented (36.8%).
-The median monthly mortgage repayment was $1,733, below Perth metro's average of $1,950.
-Median weekly rent in Hamilton Hill was $320, compared to Perth metro's $370.
-Nationally, Hamilton Hill's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Hamilton Hill's dwellings, as per the latest Census, comprised 68.4% houses and 31.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 88.2% houses and 18.8% other dwellings.
+Home ownership in Hamilton Hill was at 28.4%, with mortgaged dwellings at 34.8% and rented ones at 36.8%.
+The median monthly mortgage repayment was $1,733, lower than Perth metro's $1,950.
+Median weekly rent was $320, compared to Perth metro's $370.
+Nationally, Hamilton Hill's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing